Site logo

 Bottom Line

-Above this amount and OFX and TorFX better option in our opinion as they become cheaper as the amounts increase.
-Because OFX and TorFX are geared towards larger amounts from the outset they also get all the regulatory requirements out of the way up front which can save a lot of hassle later on.
+Above this amount and OFX and TorFX may be better options in my opinion as they they are geared towards larger amounts including getting all the regulatory requirements out of the way up front (which can save a lot of hassle later on) and having telephone support which can be really helpful because banks place limits on the amounts they will transact.

 Exchange Rates and Fees